Moldo

 Starcrystal Lighthouse

-Scattered across the island are the ruins of mysterious structures, such as lighthouses adorned with celestial symbols and large spherical chambers at their tops.
+Scattered across Moldo are the ruins of mysterious structures, lighthouses adorned with celestial symbols and large spherical chambers at their tops.
 These structures are located in places that would seem useless to sea voyagers, with no apparent connection to the surf or rocks.
-Their purpose remains a mystery known only to the masters of the island, Moldo’s Elemental Gods.
+Their purpose remains a mystery known only to Moldo’s Elemental Gods.
 Whatever function they once served is long forgotten, and the architects are gone.

-During the night, the inside of the towers glows, painting an illusionary map of the night sky that highlights specific constellations, like a giant glowing arrow.
-The most complete towers seem to point toward other towers, forming a treasure hunt hidden in celestial lore that leads to unknown destinations.
-But the path is fraught with peril, as there is no telling if the next tower waypoint will be reduced to rubble by nature, time, or one of Moldo's many dangerous creatures.
+During the night, the insides of the towers glow, painting an illusionary map of the night sky that highlights specific constellations, like a giant glowing arrow.
+The most complete towers seem to point toward other towers, forming a treasure hunt hidden in the stars that leads to an unknown destination.